- Best Soundproof for Carpet underlay

 Wooden flooring is a popular choice for the home as it can be very stylish and add value.
 There are so many different types of wooden flooring you can choose, all of which need different types of underlay.

-For engineered wooden flooring, we recommend the Sonic Gold.
+For engineered wooden flooring, we recommend the Super Gold.
 This will provide excellent impact noise reduction and engineered wooden flooring is heavy enough to keep the underlay in place.

 However, we wouldn’t recommend this for solid wooden flooring as this will require some kind of adhesive to keep the underlay in place.